goliatone/rabbithook-builder/README.md

 ## RabbitHook Builder

+Update running docker containers after a new image has been published to Dockerhub.

 [RabbitHook][rh] provides endpoints to handle webhook events from services like [Dockerhub][dw] or [Github][gw], and then publishes those events over AMQP.

 Rabbit Builder is an agent for automated `docker` builds using [RabbitHook][rh] events.